Want to know what publications our analyst team recommends? Explore the segment-specific recommended reading lists HERE.

 Following back-to-back revenue declines in 2015 and 2016, 2017 was a rebound year for U.S. airlines, with flown passenger revenue climbing 3%.
 Online air bookings are near saturation but still growing slightly faster than the overall air market.
 This report provides complete sizing and analysis on the U.S. airline segment, including online and mobile bookings, distribution trends, OTA versus supplier dynamics, and projections through 2021.Analyst: Maggie RauchTopic: Market Overview & SizingSegment: AirResearch Type: Report

 Airbnb’s success story is one of idealism, disruption and stratospheric growth, and if the company’s founders have their way, the story may just be getting started.
 Over the past decade, the company has expanded from a single air mattress on the floor of the founders’ apartment to 4 million private accommodation listings in over 191 countries worldwide – giving Airbnb more supply than the number of rooms for the top five hotel chains combined.
-The company has been profitable since mid-2016 and, as of March 2017, had a valuation of $31 billion.Analyst: Cathy WalshTopic: Consumer TrendsSegment: Hotels & LodgingResearch Type: Report
+The company has been profitable since mid-2016 and, as of March 2017, had a valuation of $31 billion.Analyst: Cathy WalshTopic: Consumer TrendsSegment: Hotels & LodgingResearch Type: Article

 The U.S. travel market enjoyed a solid 2017, with all segments experiencing growth of 1-5% over 2016.
 Overall, the market expanded 3%, with online sales outperforming the market as a whole.
 Many suppliers bolstered their online direct sales efforts, while OTAs (in particular Expedia and Booking.com) had a strong year as well.
 This report provides comprehensive market sizing and projections for the U.S. travel industry from 2015-2021, and includes analysis of the key trends and players that are shaping the market.Analysts: Lorraine Sileo, Maggie RauchTopic: Market Overview & SizingSegments: Air, Car Rental & Ground Transportation, Cruise, Hotels & Lodging, Online Travel Agencies, Rail, Tours & PackagesRegion: U.S. & CanadaResearch Type: Report